Pipe1213/Creation-of-a-synthetic-dataset-for-French-NER-in-clinical-trial-texts/README.md

         f.write('\n'.join([t['translation_text'] for t in translated_sentences]))
 ```

+The entire translation code is available in the notebook [translation_model](https://github.com/jlopetegui98/Creation-of-a-synthetic-dataset-for-French-NER-in-clinical-trial-texts/blob/main/TranslationModel/translation_model.ipynb).

 ### Evaluating Translation

-To evaluate the translation model that we used, we used the [BLEU-score](), [TER]() and [Meteor]() metrics.
-As reference for these metrics evaluation we used a subset of 100 trials and we translated them using [GPT-4](https://arxiv.org/abs/2303.08774) paid version.
+To evaluate the translation model that we used, we used the [BLEU-score](https://huggingface.co/spaces/evaluate-metric/bleu), [TER](https://huggingface.co/spaces/evaluate-metric/ter) and [Meteor](https://huggingface.co/spaces/evaluate-metric/meteor) metrics.
+The code for evaluation process is available in the notebook [evaluate_translation](https://github.com/jlopetegui98/Creation-of-a-synthetic-dataset-for-French-NER-in-clinical-trial-texts/blob/main/TranslationModel/evaluate_translation.ipynb) As reference for these metrics evaluation we used a subset of 100 trials and we translated them using [GPT-4](https://arxiv.org/abs/2303.08774) paid version.
 Then, over the same subset of trials we made translations using [T5](https://huggingface.co/google-t5/t5-base) model available in hugginface for translation.
 We decided to use this models as it is a similar moder with respect to the one we used.

 Then, we obtained the following results: